dcunning11235/skymodel/README.txt

-These utilities are meant to be run in an order (exmaple below), and depend on manually downloaded external data files (the testing set, which covers the start of SDSS DR12 to July 1, 2014, is available in ./source_data.)
+These utilities are meant to be run in an order (example below), and depend on manually downloaded external data files (the testing set, which covers the start of SDSS DR12 to July 1, 2014, is available in ./source_data.)

 1.)  observation_metadata.py
-    This is the util that outputs metadata for plates-exposures.
+    This is the utility that outputs metadata for plates-exposures.
 It has two modes, "--no_gather" which simply dumps metadata to stdout 'regular' (unflagged) which saves data to either a FITS or CSV file named "observation_metadata".
 It obtains the metadata from the FIBER 1 spec file, not from plate/frame/etc.